 The Writing Point blog is primarily written for graduate students and academics at the Faculty of Social Sciences at Charles University.
 Authors of the posts are staff at the faculty’s Language Centre, and many topics addressed in the blog arise from their experience with native Czech speakers wrestling with written English.
-Weekly posts on aspects of the English language and Anglo-Saxon academic writing aim to familiarize the reader with Anglo-Saxon academic writing practice, mainly in the social sciences, and to enrich the reader’s knowledge of English.
+Regular posts on aspects of the English language and Anglo-Saxon academic writing aim to familiarize the reader with Anglo-Saxon academic writing practice, mainly in the social sciences, and to enrich the reader’s knowledge of English.

 The Writing Point blog is part of the Language Centre’s continuously evolving Writing Point website, collecting together useful and reliable resources for developing English language and academic writing skills.
 When online resources seem to be lacking for a topic, we create our own, starting in the pages of this blog; when there are resources available, we review them in the blog so the reader can get a sense of whether they are worth using.